jasongruenwald/rover-challenge/README.md

 # rover-challenge
-This was a challenge exercise that was shared with me to create tests using xUnit which I hasn't done before, and I was having so much fun, I made a console app so I could get it to work.
-I did time box the effort, but used several different approaches within to the program in case anyone wanted to look at it and evaluate it.
+This was a challenge exercise with xUnit, which I haven't used before, and C#.
+I was having so much fun I went beyond the unit tests and I made a console app so I could see it work.
+I did time box the effort, but used several different approaches within to the program to show some flexibility.